linode/docs/docs/guides/development/python/python-stacks/index.md

 ## What Is a Stack Data Structure?

 The stack data structure consists of a linear collection.
 The main distinguishing feature of a stack, however, is how data is stored and removed.
-Stacks use last-in-first-out (LIFO) approach, where items are retrieved (and removed) from newest to oldest.
+Stacks use a last-in-first-out (LIFO) approach, where items are "popped" (retrieved and simultaneously removed) from newest to oldest.

 An easy way to think about the stack data structure is through the undo list in an editor.
 Typing in an editor adds a new action to a stack.
 When you then choose the "undo" action, the last item added to that stack gets removed from the stack.
 The action that item represents then gets undone.